Securing Lasting Weight Loss Post-Tummy Tuck: Facts, Figures, and Real-Life Successes

 This requires eating smaller portions, following doctor-recommended activity levels or exercises, and a lot of psychological determination–but it can be done with the right mindset and dedication.

-How much weight do you lose from a tummy tuck varies somewhat, but on average a standard tummy tuck will require an incision along the bikini line from hip to hip with another smaller incision near the belly button and will remove approximately 4 pounds of fat and excess skin during a 1-3 hour procedure.
+How much weight do you shed from a tummy tuck varies somewhat, but on average a standard tummy tuck will require an incision along the bikini line from hip to hip with another smaller incision near the belly button and will remove approximately 4 pounds of fat and excess skin during a 1-3 hour procedure.

 A mini tuck refers to the same procedure but with a smaller incision, used if the patient doesn’t need as much fat or skin removed and can take off about 3 pounds.
 An extended tummy tuck’s incision goes all the way to the back and removes even more skin and fat–about 5 pounds for most people, but can go up to 10 pounds or even more removed in the extended tuck which can take 5-6 hours.